kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 #### Alpha

 - Feature implemented behind a feature flag
+- Initial benchmarks to compare performance of JSONPath with CEL columns and set an appropriate CEL cost
 - Unit tests and integration tests completed and enabled
-- Implement the new expression field for additionalPrinterColumns with an approximate CEL cost

 #### Beta

 - Gather feedback from developers and surveys
-- Additional e2e tests added
+- Add e2e tests
+- Add appropriate metrics for additionalPrinterColumns usage and CEL cost usage
-- Benchmarking JSONPath execution and modify CEL cost if needed
+- More benchmarking to compare JSONPath and CEL execution and modify CEL cost if needed

 #### GA

+- N examples of real-world usage
 - Upgrade/downgrade e2e tests
 - Scalability tests
 - Allowing time for feedback